 Yes, you do really need a cover letter.
-Even if the job listing doesn’t state that you need to include a cover letter, you still need one.
-In today’s job market, unless you’re applying for an entry-level job or the employer specifically states you don’t need a cover letter, plan on writing them.
+Even if the job listing doesn’t state that you must include a cover letter, you still need one.
+In today’s job market, plan on writing one unless the employer specifically states you don’t need a cover letter.

 Q: Do I need to write a new cover letter for every job application?

-You also need to make sure that the cover letter you submit with every job application is unique.
-Although it can feel time-consuming to write a new cover letter for every job application, this will make sure that you’re presenting yourself to your best advantage to every potential employer.
+Every cover letter you submit for a job application should be unique.
+Although it can feel time-consuming to write a new cover letter for every job application, this will ensure that you present yourself to your best advantage to every potential employer.
 Plus, it’s important to tailor your letter to the specifics of a job description.

 Q: Is it a good idea to use a cover letter template?

-Remember that you should look for cover letter templates specific to the industry and even the job you’re applying for.
+Remember to look for cover letter templates specific to the industry and even the job you’re applying for.
 Your cover letter is going to look much different if you’re a cosmetologist versus if you’re an IT professional.
-Look at our wide selection of cover letter templates to find a design that works for the job you’re applying for.

 Q: What makes an effective cover letter?

-An effective cover letter is one that compels a potential employer to call you in for an interview.
-In general, your cover letter will be more effective if it’s highly professional, effectively showcases your skills, and it gives hiring managers a good idea of your personality and how you will approach work.
+An effective cover letter compels a potential employer to call you for an interview.
+In general, your cover letter will be more effective if it’s highly professional, effectively showcases your skills and gives hiring managers a good idea of your personality, and how you will approach work.
 This can be the difference in getting favored over other job seekers.

 Cover letters will vary depending on the job and your skills, but if you follow these steps, you’ll be more likely to get a callback from the jobs you apply to, making your job search more fruitful.
-Are you still wondering what is a cover letter for a job and how to stand out from the competition?
-To go the extra mile, use ResumeHelp’s cover letter builder and examples to create a cover letter that looks amazing and is professional.
+Are you still wondering how to stand out from the competition?
+To go the extra mile, use ResumeHelp’s Cover Letter Builder and examples to create a cover letter that looks amazing and professional.